macfanatic/active_admin-state_machine/README.md

 1. The `:peer_review` is assumed to be an event in your state_machine definition on the Post model.
 2. Calling `state_action` will add an action item button to your ActiveAdmin resource on the `#show` page, if the user is authorized to perform this action via the ActiveAdmin authorization adapter, and if the resource itself returns true to `#can_peer_review?`, which is provided by default with this event in state_machine.
 3. Clicking the button will call `#peer_review!` on the resource, and redirect you back to `smart_resource_url`.
-4. Fully localizable, provide translations for `"posts.peer_review.label""`for the button title and `"posts.peer_review.flash.success""` for the flash message when completed.
+4. Fully localizable, provide translations for `"posts.peer_review.label"`for the button title and `"posts.peer_review.flash.success` for the flash message when completed.
 5. You can pass a block to customize this behavior.

 ### Custom Block